-Join the Jamaica Plain Historical Society to tour this part of the JP neighborhood which developed from 19th-century summer estates into a model suburban enclave.
+Please join the Jamaica Plain Historical Society to learn about the Woodbourne area of JP.
+This neighborhood developed from 19th-century summer estates into a model suburban enclave.
 It contains examples representative of New England architecture with designs by local architects and builders.
 It also contains an unusual garden city model housing development by the Boston Dwelling House Company which was founded in 1912.
-All tours are free to the public and are offered on dates shown.
-Tours last between 60 and 90…Find out more »
+All JPHS tours are free to the public and are offered on dates shown.
+Tours last between…Find out more »

 The Jamaica Plain News calendar is open to all local organizations and businesses.